hotohoto/study-notes/ml/sample-quality-metrics.md

 - an Inception-v3 network pretrained on ImageNet is used as its discriminator
 - ranges from 1 to the number of classes
 - the higher the better
-- (drawback) not capturing diersity within a class
+- (drawback) not capturing diversity within a class
 - https://en.wikipedia.org/wiki/Inception_score

 ## Fréchet Inception Distance (FID)